 It’s our privilege to care for you.
 We want to keep doing it.

 Exploring your options for affordable health insurance coverage?
-We're here to help you navigate the Health Insurance Marketplace and understand your choices that keep Mercy in network for 2025.
+We're here to help you navigate the Health Insurance Marketplace and understand which choices will keep Mercy in network for you in 2026.
 These plans cover essential health benefits like doctor visits, prescriptions and hospitalization, ensuring you can find the right coverage for your needs and budget.

 Think you're eligible for an affordable Marketplace plan?